sindresorhus/spdx-license-list/readme.md

 > List of [SPDX licenses](https://spdx.org/licenses/)

-The lists of licenses are just JSON files and can be used wherever.
+The lists of licenses are just JSON files and can be used anywhere.

 - [spdx.json](spdx.json) contains just license metadata
 - [spdx-full.json](spdx-full.json) includes the license text too